TabbyML/tabby/README.md

 **GPU**

-CTranslate2 supports NVIDIA GPUs with a Compute Capability greater or equal to 3.0 (Kepler).
+CTranslate2 supports NVIDIA GPUs with a Compute Capability greater or equal to 3.5.
 FP16 execution requires a Compute Capability greater or equal to 7.0.

 The driver requirement depends on the CUDA version.
 See the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.